13 Investigates survey shows back to school in flux for millions

 However, some districts said they will require them for everyone.

-During the pre-kindergarten summer school program, Pysse said they encouraged the 4and 5year olds to wear masks and tested it out to see if it was developmentally appropriate.
+During the pre-kindergarten summer school program, Paysse said they encouraged the 4 and 5 year olds to wear masks and tested it out to see if it was developmentally appropriate.
 He said the first day was a little challenging but the children actually handled it well, and it had minimal impact on learning.

 "It's the first time coming back, we wanted to make sure everybody was protected," he said.
 "We know that there's a large outbreak and an uptick in cases in our area so we wanted to try it out and see how it worked to give us better information for our district going forward."